Tutorial: Web Testing (JavaScript)¶

 is selected:

-Now, click on the main Spy
+Now, click the main Spy

-the HTML elements (called the DOM tree) that make up this page:
+button to refresh the Web Spy and display the HTML elements (also known as the DOM tree) that make up this page:

 In addition, you can use the Track (Ctrl+T)